What to expect from your communication with Cafcass Cymru

 Should you have concerns about a child’s safety once our work is completed, you should notify the Local Authority social services department in the area where the child lives and/or the police if the child is subject to immediate harm.

-Should you wish to contact us after our involvement has ended to pay a compliment about the service you received or to make a complaint, you should contact either the area team which has been involved with you, or you can use the Cafcass Cymru feedback hub.
+Should you wish to contact us after our involvement has ended to pay a compliment about the service you received or to make a complaint, you should contact either the CAPT team, or you can use the Cafcass Cymru feedback hub.